d0leh/OpenData/README.md

 The organization of the folders follow a similar rule as for MC2015.

+<b>Difference: </b>

-<b>Difference: </b> 2016 data are not on Open Data Portal yet.
+* 2016 data are not on Open Data Portal yet.
 Need to use dasquery to obtain the filelist.
 Run everything with scripts named after "<code>_DAS.py</code>"
+* Instead of having different formats, all json files have the same columns.
+If the value for a column does not exist, the column is filled with "-9".

 </details>